oxsecurity/megalinter/.github/CONTRIBUTING.md

 When running them, you may encounter several problems:

-* It is not installed on the machine locally and you do not want to install it.
+* it's not installed on the machine locally and you do not want to install it.
-* The OS does not allow the installation of the linter because it is not cross-platform.
+* The OS doesn't allow the installation of the linter because it's not cross-platform.
 * The behavior between running it on the local machine (host) and the container is different.

-For those cases, it is important to have the possibility to run the tests inside the container.
+For those cases, it's important to have the possibility to run the tests inside the container.
 To do so:

 1. Run `bash build.sh` to update the Dockerfile files of each linter.
 2. Execute the following commands in a ***.sh** script.
 Example: